theantichris/Simple-Plugin-Framework/README.md

 You can replace the default WordPress welcome panel with a custom welcome panel using this class.
 This is accomplished using the [welcome_panel](http://codex.wordpress.org/Plugin_API/Action_Reference/welcome_panel) hook.

-The class only requires a View object to be passed in.
-The View's view file will contain the HTML you would like to the welcome panel to display.
+The class only requires a view file to be passed in but view data can be passed in optionally.
+The view file will contain the HTML you would like to the welcome panel to display.

     $welcomePanel = new WelcomePanel($welcomePanelView);